Blog Details Shape

 System integration testing (SIT) verifies the proper operation of each system component.
 This method makes sure that data flows freely when functionalities are implemented.
 This is a thorough implementation guide and explanation of SIT with a focus on fintech apps.

-Step by step guide to system integration testing
+how to perform system integration testing

 • Define the Integration Scope